Grupo Manía

 Grupo Manía (sometimes spelled Grupomanía or GrupoManía) is a popular merengue group from Puerto Rico.
+It has won various accolades, including the Grammy Award for Best Merengue Album in 2003.

 History

 Grupo Manía was founded in 1993 when Héctor "Banchy" Serrano joined three other young men, including one of his eight brothers, Oscar Serrano, and Alfred Cotto, to form a quartet and launch their career.